Gödöllő: Gödöllő and the Holocaust

 Gödöllő has records of a Jewish population since the first half of the 19th century, suppliers to the court of Francis Joseph I since 1867.
 A synagogue was built in 1870, and a Jewish school operated from 1857 to 1944.
 The Jewish population was 195 in 1880, and 276 in 1930, after reaching a peak of 451 in 1920.
 After World War I, the Jews were severely persecuted, particularly after László Endre's 1923 appointment as district commissioner of the town.

+According to Yad Vashem, there were 188 Jewish people resident in the town in 1941.
+The area governor, Dr Laszlo Endre, sent many of the Jewish men to Hungarian army for forced labour, where most perished on the Eastern Front in Ukraine.
+The town ghetto was established at the end of April 1944, before the publication of the decree ordering the establishment of ghettos in the district, which according to Yad Vashem was issued on May 12, 1944 by the deputy commissioner of the district, Dr Laszlo Andre.

-The Jewish population of Gödöllő was deported to Auschwitz via Hatvan on 12 June 1944 as part of the so-called "emergency" deportations from Zala County and other parts of southern Hungary, rather than as part of the operations in Zones III and IV.
+The Jewish population of Gödöllő was deported to Auschwitz via a sugar beet factory in Hatvan on 12 June 1944 as part of the so-called "emergency" deportations from Zala County and other parts of southern Hungary, rather than as part of the operations in Zones III and IV.
 Randolph L. Braham suggests this order came directly from Hungarian government circles, citing allegations that it was "to enable Miklós Horthy to walk around the town without having to see any Jews and to make it possible for him to personally experience the consequences of the anti-Jewish measures."
 The town was at this time the "summer residence" of Horthy, regent of Hungary.